Home » Holidays » Special Events » Christmas

 Start by cutting out shapes from the cardboard

-You can use a star, a circle, a Christmas tree, even a doughnut, experiment with odd shapes too, use your imagination.
+You can use a star, a circle, a Christmas tree, or even a doughnut.
+Experiment with odd shapes and use your imagination.

 Start small as the bigger your cardboard base, the more wool you will need and the longer it will take to wrap.

-Once you have your shape, make a few shallow cuts around the shape, this will help the wool to stay in place as you are beginning to wind it around.
-If you have a shape with pointed edges make sure you make some cuts at the very tip of each point.
+Once you have your shape, make a few shallow cuts around the shape.
+This will help the wool to stay in place as you begin to wind it around.
+If you have a shape with pointed edges, make sure you make some cuts at the very tip of each point.

-You will find that if you skip this step that the wool will slide off the rounded or pointed edges.
+You will find that if you skip this step, the wool will slide off the rounded or pointed edges.
 Once you get going, the wool will create its own ridges and will stay in place the more wool you add.

 Now to start wrapping your Christmas craft shape